vasnesterov/vasnesterov.github.io/compute_asymptotics.md

 # Introduction

+This is a reference for the compute_asymptotics tactic implementation.
+I wrote it for reviewers to give full context on what's going on here.
+You can find the complete code [here](https://github.com/leanprover-community/mathlib4/pull/28291).
+If you have any questions or remarks, feel free to contact me on Zulip or open a PR or issue at https://github.com/vasnesterov/vasnesterov.github.io/.

 ## High-level idea of the tactic

 The purpose of the tactic is to prove asymptotic goals about numerical functions, in particular